Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 Complexity

-How complex is your operation when it comes to pick-and-place tasks?
+How complex is your operation when it comes to pick-and-place jobs?
 More advanced cobots will offer increased flexibility, agility, and re-programming options for intricate, varied automation.
 Conversely, simple pick and place operations can most likely require a more basic robot.
 Think about the level of customization you need for your specific application.

 Our top 3 pick and place robot picks